TheDoomfire/template-python/README.md

 Installing the project.
 Everything you need here.

 ### Template TODO

+Create my own libraries and import them.
+Make a utils folder with a config.py.

 Perhaps looks for other ways to do a virtual enviroment + requirements file.

 1. Create automatic .venv activation.